near/docs/docs/contribution/nearcore.md

 See full list of RPC endpoints [here](interaction/rpc.md)

 Unfortunately, transactions needs to be signed and encoded in base64, which is hard to do from the command line.
-Use `near-shell` tool to manage keys and send transactions \(`npm install -g near-shell`\).
+Use `near-cli` tool to manage keys and send transactions \(`npm install -g near-cli`\).

 ## Code Style